 Finding a home

-This is a very important step in the buying process and you should know who your conveyancer is and have them on standby.
-Your conveyancer will assist you in some very important steps such as;
+A conveyancer or solicitor is vital to the buying process and you should have them on standby!
+Your conveyancer will assist you with some very important steps such as:

 - Types of title and forms of ownership

 - Circumstances in which a party can avoid settlement

 - Fees and charges, including rates & taxes to be adjusted

 - Change of ownership notifications